 The image on the left is Nikon D300 at ISO 800 and the image on the right is Nikon D3s at ISO 6400!
 When I look closely, the image from the Nikon D3s actually looks sharper than the image from D300, which means that there is even more than 3 stops of difference between the two.
 In addition, despite the fact that I used the same color profile, white balance and saturation levels on both images, the image from the D3s has better colors.

 As I have explained in this article and demonstrated with the above image samples, the difference between DX and FX sensors is quite clear when it comes to overall image quality.
-The first generation Nikon FX sensors from D700 and D3 are about 1.5 stops better than DX counterparts, while the second generation D3s FX camera is over 3 stops better than DX.
-The size of the sensor and pixels within the sensor is extremely important and FX shows that it is a far more capable sensor than DX when it comes to noise, dynamic range and other factors.
+Depending on the generation of the cameras you are comparing to, differences could range from 1 stop all the way to 3 stops (as in the example above).
+The size of the sensor is obviously important and FX shows that it is a far more capable sensor than DX when it comes to things like noise and dynamic range.
+In addition, you have to factor in differences in field of view when using lenses.
+With FX / full-frame cameras, what you see is what you get when it comes to lenses and their focal lengths.
+Whereas with DX cameras, you have to apply the crop factor math in order to understand differences in field of view.

 I hope my article will help you to clearly understand the difference between the two formats and remove all confusion around DX and FX sensors.
 Please let me know if you have any questions in the comments section below.